Waleedoff/FinaleProject-Back_End-/README(new).md

 ## Idea:
-( PYTHON_ERROR ) This project will help  students or devlopers find the common mistakes in the mastering python or django framework.
+( End_trouble website ) This project will help  students or devlopers find the common mistakes in the mastering python or django framework.

 ## Inspiration:
-Facilitate the learning and find the mistakes for your own framework.
+help student to find the mistakes in own framework

 ## List of Services / Features:
 - Manage the Users.